pharo-ide/Calypso/Calypso-SystemQueries.package/ClyProjectScope.class/README.md

-I represent point of view on environment from set of projects
+I am a scope of projects.
+So I see all objects which are defined in given projects:
+- projects
+- packages
+- classes
+- methods